Breaking News

 Using herbal remedies as a natural pain relief can be a healthy alternative to prescription drugs, and often more cost-effective, not to mention easier on your mental health.
 Each of these must be looked into for guidance and usage, along with side effects when combined with certain diets (alcohol is often a negative factor), but most of these can be found at your local drugstore pharmacy where a pharmacist can likely answer further questions you may have.

 Ginger is commonly used to decrease pain in the joints and muscles.
 It contains phytochemicals that can relieve the pain by decreasing the inflammation.
 Turmeric similarly decreases inflammation and is commonly used for heartburn and arthritis.
 Capsaicin, a topical remedy, can relieve pain in a much different way: it depletes a substance in the body that relays pain messages from the peripheral system to the central nervous system.
+Additionally, for your knee arthritis you could also consider non-surgical, non-opioid treatment options which generally work to restore mobility and improve the quality of your life, without the risks associated with surgery or long-term medication use.

 For aches in the head, stomach, and teeth, people have used feverfew for centuries.
 It is also common to use feverfew for migraines and rheumatoid arthritis.
 Along with Kava Kava’s known stress-relief and anxiety-reducing benefits, it is also effective against neuropathic discomfort and headaches caused by tension.
 Cannabis in the form of rosin also has similar pain and anxiety-relieving effects, so you might want to learn how to use a rosin press at home for a simple but effective remedy that you can call on whenever you need it.
-St. John’s Wort is a common combatant against neuropathic pain as well, along with sciatica and arthritis.
-Ginseng is found to have positive effects on fibromyalgia, and Valerian Root is a popular remedy for muscle cramps or spasms, along with helping you to get a good night’s sleep.
+However, there might be occasions when you’d like to rely on something a little more potent when it comes to cannabis-based products.
+This can take the form of a medical-grade flower or tincture oils, for that matter.
+These options can greatly help you if you have chronic pain issues that are persisting, to an extent.

 This list is just part of the steps you can take to fight pain naturally, but it is important to further research their safety and the effectiveness each will have against your specific type of pain.
 There is also a physical side to pain management, and many steps you can take to fight the pain a bit more literally.